timkuijsten/mongovi/README.md

 # mongovi

-mongovi is a cli for MongoDB that uses libedit for line editing and [key bindings].
+mongovi is a cli for MongoDB.
+Both emacs and vi [key bindings] are supported via libedit.

 Status: **beta**, only use it if you have backups and want to help testing.